-- 2.1.2 Ensure that regular communication occurs between the Department and all collaborators via meetings, workshops or correspondence. - 2.1.3 Continue to develop and enhance the "Private Land Deer Conservation & Management" program. - 2.1.4 Coordinate with Forest Service to identify suitable restoration areas for native trout. - 2.1.5 Coordinate with the Bureau of Land Management on management of the upper Rio Grande. - 2.1.6 Coordinate with the Bureau of Reclamation on flow regimes below Navajo and Elephant Butte Reservoirs. - 2.1.7 Coordinate with state agencies, especially the Interstate Stream Commission, the Office of the State Engineer, and State Parks, concerning water management. - 2.1.8 Enter into collaborative quail and dove habitat improvement projects with the BLM.
+- 2.1.1 Ensure that regular and effective communication occurs between the Department and all collaborators via meetings, workshops or correspondence. - 2.1.2 Continue to develop, evaluate, and enhance the Private Land Deer Conservation & Management System. - 2.1.3 Continue to develop, evaluate, and enhance the Elk-Private Lands Use System. - 2.1.4 Continue to develop, evaluate, and enhance the Antelope-Private Lands Use System. - 2.1.5 Coordinate with the U.S. Forest Service (USFS) to identify suitable restoration areas for native trout. - 2.1.6 Coordinate with the Bureau of Land Management (BLM) on management of the upper Rio Grande. - 2.1.7 Coordinate with the Bureau of Reclamation on flow regimes below Navajo and Elephant Butte Reservoirs. - 2.1.8 Coordinate with state agencies, especially the Interstate Stream Commission, the Office of the State Engineer, and State Parks, concerning water management. - 2.1.9 Enter into collaborative quail and dove habitat improvement projects with the BLM. - 2.1.10 Enter into collaborative deer and elk habitat improvement projects with the BLM, USFS, State Land Office, livestock interests, and private landowners as appropriate.

-Objective 3: That through 2012 reported incidence of hunting accidents does not exceed 2 per 100,000 licensed hunters.
+Objective 3: That through 2014 reported incidence of hunting accidents does not exceed 2 per 100,000 licensed hunters.